UltraEngine/Benchmarks/README.md

 ## System Requirements

 - Windows 10 or greater
-- Discrete GPU with support for Vulkan 1.3
+- Discrete GPU with support for Vulkan 1.3.
+Integrated graphics are not yet supported.

 ## Diagnostic Tools